What Is Binary? (Definition, vs. Decimal, Importance)

 How to Convert Binary Numbers Into Text

-Converting binary numbers into text involves translating each group of eight bits, known as a byte, into a corresponding character using a standard encoding such as ASCII (American Standard Code for Information Interchange).
+Converting binary numbers into text involves translating each group of eight bits (a byte) into a corresponding character using a standard encoding such as ASCII (American Standard Code for Information Interchange).
 Each byte can represent up to 256 different characters, including letters, numbers and symbols.

 This is why 11111111 = 255, and if you add 0, you get to 256, enough to represent any character you need in ASCII.